 Stochastic and derandomization calculus in infinite dimensional spaces.

-The worst case, bayesian and decision theory approaches to Uncertainty Quantification require development of a form of calculus enabling the manipulation of infinite dimensional information structures involving the resolution of optimization (min, max and minimax) problems over spaces of measures and functions and spaces of measures over measures and functions.Another motivation for the development of this calculus is its potential application to (1) the design of fast, robust and scalable numerical solvers and the analysis of partial differential equations (2) model form uncertainty quantification and design (3) model reduction.
-Although these applications may appear, at first glance, dissimilar, they are all based on the efficient processing of incomplete information with limited computational resources (i.e., complexity management capabilities constraints): (1) fast and robust computation requires computation with partial information (this concept forms the core of Information Based Complexity where it is also augmented by concepts of contaminated and priced information associated with, for example, truncation errors and the cost of numerical operations) (2) model form UQ and design require the management and processing of epistemic uncertainties and limited data (3) model reduction requires the approximation of the full state of a complex system through operations performed on a few (coarse/reduced) variables.
-Examples of applications include Optimal Uncertainty Quantification and the reduction of infinite dimensional optimization problems over measures and functions to finite dimensional ones [ slides], the identification of new Selberg identities [ slides],the quantification of the robustness of Bayesian inference under finite information [ slides], the identification ofGaussian fields as optimal mixed strategies for the game theoretic approach to numerical approximation [ slides].
+The worst case, Bayesian and decision theory approaches to Uncertainty Quantification require the development of a form of calculus enabling the manipulation of infinite dimensional information structures involving the resolution of optimization (min, max and minimax) problems over spaces of measures and functions and spaces of measures over measures and functions.Another motivation for the development of this calculus is its potential application to (1) the design of fast, robust and scalable numerical solvers and the analysis of partial differential equations (2) model form uncertainty quantification and design (3) model reduction.
+Although these applications may appear, at first glance, dissimilar, they are all based on the efficient processing of incomplete information with limited computational resources (i.e., complexity management capabilities constraints): (1) fast and robust computation requires computation with partial information (this concept forms the core of Information Based Complexity where it is also augmented by concepts of contaminated and priced information associated with, for example, truncation errors and the cost of numerical operations) (2) model form UQ and design require the management and processing of epistemic uncertainties and limited data, and (3) model reduction requires the approximation of the full state of a complex system through operations performed on a few (coarse/reduced) variables.
+Examples of applications include Optimal Uncertainty Quantification and the reduction of infinite dimensional optimization problems over measures and functions to finite dimensional ones, the identification of new Selberg identities [ paper ],the quantification of the robustness of Bayesian inference under finite information, the identification ofGaussian fields as optimal mixed strategies for the game theoretic approach to numerical approximation.